 A Labyrinth is an ancient meditation tool used for contemplation and transformation.
 It can be used for prayer, ritual, initiation, and for personal and spiritual growth.
 The Labyrinth at Canyon Mountain Center is modeled after the one built in the 13th century at Chartres Cathedral in France.
 It has seven circuits (or revolutions around the center) and is 36 feet wide, with a rosette in the middle (a 6-petaled design which represents a rose).

 There is one path on the Labyrinth that leads to the center and back out again.
 That journey speaks to our soul in a way that transcends all creeds and beliefs.
 The Labyrinth takes us to the “center,” the center of creation and the center of our hearts and souls, where we can walk directly with spirit.

-Below is a quote from Lauren Artress, author of Walking The Sacred Path Companion .
+Each labyrinth experience is different.
+You may feel nothing or have a powerful reaction.
+Whatever happens, listen to your heart and take all the time you need.
 Walking the labyrinth fulfills six important contemporary needs: deepening spirituality; inwardness and connection to soul; access to intuition and creativity; simplicity; integration of body and spirit; and intimacy and community -- transforming the lives of those who walk it.

 Labyrinth Walks at CMC: